 Victims of an automobile accident shouldn't have to pay medical bills and auto repair bills because another driver was being negligent while driving.
 If you are injured due to the negligence of another and would like to make a claim, you need to start the legal process as soon as possible.

 Trust the best when in need of an experienced car accident attorney in Florida.
-Call Henderson & Futchko, P.A. at (321) 320-7162.
+Contact us online or call Henderson & Futchko, P.A. at (321) 320-7162.